chaw/r7rs-libs/INSTALL.md

 * evince: to display the final pdf (or use your own pdf-viewer)
 * html-page-splitter: a ruby program (gem install html_page_splitter) to divide a large html file into chapters (as I have placed online)
-* pdftk: to splice in the alternative title page (otherwise you get a2x's default)
+* pdftk: to splice in the alternative title page in the pdf (otherwise you get a2x's default)

 To build the documentation, use the script "mk-doc.sh" with an input telling it which form of documentation to create: